Set up Universal Print

-- A Universal Print license is assigned to the M365 tenant by
+- A Universal Print-eligible license is assigned to the user by a

-- To configure and manage Universal Print, the corresponding administrator must have a Universal Print license assigned.
+- To configure and manage Universal Print, the corresponding administrator must have a Universal Print-eligible license assigned.

 - To configure and manage Universal Print, an administrator must be assigned either of the following two Azure Active Directory (Azure AD) roles:

 - A client device (to install and print from Universal Print) running Windows client OS, version 1903 or beyond.
 Using the latest OS release will provide the best user experience.

 Step 1: Set up the Universal Print connector

 Current in-market printers cannot communicate with Universal Print directly, and require a proxy Universal Print connector.
 For more information, see the following: